-The sharing of youth produced sexual imagery, nudes/semi-nudes, upskirting, sexting with the intention of viewing their genitals or buttocks (with or without underwear) to obtain sexual gratification, or cause the victim humiliation, distress, or alarm.
+The sharing of youth produced sexual imagery, nudes/semi-nudes, upskirting, sexting

 The practice of children sharing images and videos via text message, email, social mediaor mobile messaging apps has become commonplace.
 However, this online technologyhas also given children the opportunity to produce and distribute sexual imagery in the form of photos and videos.
 Such imagery involving anyone under the age of 18 is illegal.